Sacramento Schools & Colleges

 Is Sacramento an affordable California city for students?

-According to Sperling's BestPlaces, the overall cost of living in Sacramento is more than the national average.
-Still, it is lower than the California average.
-Housing, utilities, and transportation are all less expensive than the state average.
-The average rent for a studio or one-bedroom apartment in the Sacramento metro area is $853 and $968, respectively (more than 25 percent lower than the California average for each).
+The overall median monthly rent in the Sacramento area is more than the national median.
+Still, it is lower than the California median.
+For a studio or one-bedroom apartment in the Sacramento metro area, the median rents are $1,078 and $1,119, respectively (more than 13 percent lower than the California median for each).

 What are my transportation options if I don't have a car?

 The Sacramento Area Council of Governments (SACOG) says that several public transit providers offer bus and light-rail service throughout the region.
 In many cases, college students can apply for discounted passes through their schools or individual providers.
 Walk Score ranks Sacramento as one of the top 20 best places in North America for getting around on a bicycle.
 SACOG is currently in discussions with Lime about reinstituting a bike-share program in the city.

 If you're a good student in 10th grade who lacks the financial means to pursue a bachelor's degree and you would be the first person in your family to earn one, then check out Future Sacramento.
 You may qualify for a scholarship that funds up to five years of your college education.

 Or, if you're thinking about pursuing a skilled trade, it's worth exploring potential apprenticeship opportunities in the Sacramento area through the State of California Department of Industrial Relations website.

 New college graduates who are just beginning their professional careers should consider attending the annual Emerge Summit for its inspirational presenters and networking opportunities.

 - Dental Assistant